 The charts below show recent movements in international benchmark prices relevant to the price of petrol and diesel in Australia.
-These market prices include the Singapore price of petrol (MOPS95 Petrol) and diesel (Gasoil 10ppm sulfur) and the market prices for Tapis and Dated Brent Crude Oil.
+These market prices include the Singapore price of petrol (MOGAS95 Petrol) and diesel (Gasoil 10ppm sulfur) and the market prices for Tapis and North Sea Dated (Brent) Crude Oil.

 Australia's local oil refineries constantly compete with imported petroleum products from large highly efficient refineries in Asia, regardless of the cost of importing and refining crude oil.
 Consequently, the price of petrol at Australian refineries is based on international petrol prices.
 If local prices were higher than international prices, imports of petrol would displace local production.

 The above charts show the market prices for unleaded petrol, diesel and crude oil.
 Crude oil, diesel and petrol prices are closely linked, as the price of crude oil accounts for the vast majority of the cost of producing a litre of petrol or diesel.
 Crude oil is purchased in US dollars, meaning that changes in the value of the Australian dollar against the US dollar have a direct impact on the relative price of crude oil in Australian dollar terms.
 Therefore, changes in the Australian dollar/US dollar exchange rate must be taken into account when looking at movements in crude oil price